mesosphere/dcos-docs-site/pages/services/edge-lb/reference/edgelb-api/index.md

 # Routes

-Access to the Edge-LB API is proxied through the Admin Router on the master nodes using the following route:
+Access to the Edge-LB API is proxied through the Admin Router on the master nodes using the following route by default:

 ```
-/service/edge-lb/
+/service/edgelb/
 ```

+Keep in mind that the this path to Edge-LB endpoints might be different if you have change the service name.
+For example, if you have changed the default Edge-LB service name to append a geographic location, such as `edgelb-emea`, then the path to the service would be `/service/edgelb-emea`.

-To determine the address of your cluster, see [Cluster Access](/1.11/api/access/).
+To determine the address of your cluster, see [Cluster Access](/latest/api/access/).

-# Auth
+# Authentication
 All Edge-LB API routes require authentication to use.

 To authenticate API requests, see [Obtaining an authentication token](/1.12/security/ent/iam-api/#obtaining-an-authentication-token) and [Passing an authentication token](1.12/security/ent/iam-api/#passing-an-authentication-token).